 What are some vaginal lubricants?

-In Vaginal Atrophy: Diagnosis & Treatment – Treatment the (United States) Mayo Clinic include:
+In Vaginal Atrophy: Diagnosis & Treatment – Treatment: Vaginal Moisturizers or Lubricants, dated 25 December 2025, the (United States) Mayo Clinic include:

-- “Water-based lubricants.
-These lubricants (Astroglide, K-Y Jelly, Sliquid, others) are applied just before sexual activity and can reduce discomfort during intercourse.
-Choose products that don’t contain glycerin or warming properties because women who are sensitive to these substances may experience irritation.
-Avoid petroleum jelly or other petroleum-based products for lubrication if you’re also using condoms, because petroleum can break down latex condoms on contact”.
+- “Water- or silicone-based lubricants.
+You can use water-based (Astroglide, K-Y Jelly, Sliquid, others) or silicone-based lubricants (ID Millennium, Pink, Pjur, others) just before sex to ease pain and friction.
+Choose lubricants that don’t contain glycerin or warming ingredients such as capsaicin.
+Your vagina may get irritated if you’re sensitive to these.
+Stay away from petroleum jelly or other oil-based products for lubrication if you’re also using condoms.
+These can break down latex condoms on contact”.

 Vaginal Moisturizers